-AMC 145.A.30(e) Personnel requirements
+AMC 145.A.30(e) Personnel requirements+

-- 1. The referenced procedure requires amongst others that planners, mechanics, specialised services staff, supervisors and certifying staff are assessed for competence by 'on the job' evaluation and/or by examination relevant to their particular job role within the organisation before unsupervised work is permitted.
-A record of the qualification and competence assessment should be kept. - 2.
-Adequate initial and recurrent training should be provided and recorded to ensure continued competence.
+- I. The referenced procedure requires amongst others that planners, mechanics, specialised services staff, supervisors and certifying staff are assessed for competence by 'on the job' evaluation and/or by examination relevant to their particular job role within the organisation before unsupervised work is permitted.
+A record of the qualification and competence assessment should be kept. - Adequate initial and recurrent training should be provided and recorded to ensure continued competence. - 3.-To assist in the assessment of competence, job descriptions are recommended for each job role in the organisation.
+Basically, the assessment should establish that: - a.
+Planners are able to interpret maintenance requirements into maintenance tasks, and have an appreciation that they have no authority to deviate from the maintenance data. - b.
+Mechanics are able to carry out maintenance tasks to any standard specified in the maintenance data and will notify supervisors of mistakes requiring rectification to reestablish required maintenance standards.